TheWoholo/WECRecSystemsTasksSreyasLakkimsetti/README.md

 and the inverse will be the the transpose of L or L

 I just went on with the typical adjoint method and tried to optimize the loops in it using parallel programming

+Please note that I learnt Parallel Programming and did all tasks on the last day, so the work may not be satisfactory, else I assure you that I can do a better job